 This page lists the various development tools that we operate and/or maintain here at mozilla.org.
 Naturally, source code for all of these tools is also available.
 The tools needed to build Mozilla are described on the build page for your platform.

-- You can browse the up-to-the-minute latest version of the source code online through a massively-hyperlinked source code browser that lets you cross-reference function and variable names.
+- You can browse the up-to-the-minute latest version of the source code online through a massively-hyperlinked source code browser (based on LXR) that lets you cross-reference function and variable names.

 - Bonsai is tree control (get it?).
 It is our home-grown web-based tool for watching the up-to-the-minute goings-on in our CVS repository (viewing checkins and log messages, reading diffs, etc.)